 The Best Jobs For People With Asperger’s

-Finding the right job is possible, but it means taking a proactive approach and learning as much as you can about how to take advantage of your unique strengths while minimizing your areas of difficulty.
+Finding the right job is possible, but it means learning as much as you can about your unique strengths while minimizing your areas of difficulty.
 As autism spectrum disorders become increasingly better understood and recognized, more and more companies realize the benefits people with Asperger's can bring.
 Here are some of the jobs that could be a great fit for you:

 The first step on the path to success is to embrace who you are.
 You can't be anyone else, and you don't have to be.
 You just need to develop your innate talents, practice your skills, and accept your struggles.
 Ask yourself questions.
 Do you find it difficult to work with other people or do you enjoy it?
-Some people with Asperger's develop effective coping skills so as not to be bothered by perceived deficits in their social functioning.
-But others have a more challenging time and prefer to work independently.
+Some people with Asperger's learn to cope with social challenges.
+But others have a more difficult time with others, preferring to work independently.

 It's important for people with Asperger's to channel their interests into their career whenever possible.
-People on the spectrum tend to have one or two areas of intense focus, whether it be ancient history or computer games and finding a way to making a living from these areas of interest can be extremely fulfilling.
+People on the spectrum tend to have one or two areas of intense focus, whether it be ancient history or computer games, and finding a way to make a living from these areas of interest can be extremely fulfilling.

 Even if you're just looking for a job to pay the bills, you want to feel a sense of pride and accomplishment in your work, just like anyone else.
 This approach will lead to a better outcome and greater job satisfaction.

 For visual thinkers, creative work can be particularly satisfying.
 Creating something can give you a sense of purpose and an outlet to express yourself.
-Photography can be a rewarding career as many with Asperger's tend to notice the beauty in the small and unusual things that others might miss.
-Photography gives you a way of capturing and sharing these moments.
-Another position that is in demand is graphic art, including the creation of logos and web design for companies.
+Photography can be a rewarding career, as many with Asperger's tend to notice the beauty in the small and unusual details others might miss.
+Another position in demand is graphic art, including the creation of logos and web design for companies.
 If you have a passion for creating handmade items, you can make and sell paintings, pottery, jewelry, or other art.

 Other Potential Jobs